Postpartum Differences From One Pregnancy to the Next: Like Snowflakes, In a Way

-C-SECTION PAIN.
-You’ve probably gotten the gist of this already, but once more, with feeling.
-WAY more pain with Ezra than Noah.
+You’ve probably gotten the gist of this already, but once more, with feeling: I had WAY more pain with my second, Ezra, than with Noah.
 Despite the labor and emergency c-section, I felt GREAT after Noah.
 DANDY.
 My recovery was a freaking breeze in the park.With Ezra, I actually felt like I’d had major abdominal surgery.
 IMAGINE THAT.

 With Noah, my first postpartum poop essentially cured me of any sadness over the loss of a vaginal birth, because OH MY GOD.
 With Ezra, it was easy and downright normal.
 Better stool softeners?
 Different diet?
 Possibly because I resumed my raging coffee habit immediately postpartum?